framsses/Capa-Data-User/README.md

 ## Getting Started

-You need to have Python.
+You need to have Python installed.

 This program includes some Python Scripts, an env example and a requirements.txt

-The following command will install the packages according to the configuration file **requirements.txt**.
+The following command will install the packages according to **requirements.txt**.

 ```shell